josh-swerdlow/thoughts-room/README.md

-# Thoughts Room (Modern Remake)
+# Thoughts Room

-Recreation of the classic "Thoughts Room" experience: a single-page, client-side sanctuary where visitors type their thoughts, release them into a cosmic sky, and watch each fragment drift away with gentle ambience.
-No persistence, no accounts—just a moment of quiet.

----

-## About

 This is a room for you to let your thoughts flow out of your head and into the stars.
 You can type your thoughts into the text area and press enter to release them.
 You can alter the sounds and the animations to your liking.

 It is completely free, open source, and lives entirely in your browser.
 Read, fork, or contribute on [GitHub](https://github.com/josh-swerdlow/thoughts-room).

 This is a remake of the thoughts room from "The Quiet Place" project.
-Created by [Amit Tweeto](https://x.com/amitayt).
+Created by [Amitay Tweeto](https://x.com/amitayt).

 The original site featured [One Day in August](https://open.spotify.com/track/4qHBvrzFbpUWeFxhdbpar8?si=7534e36c461e4320) by [Marc Teichert](https://open.spotify.com/artist/4kejsujyv9SlWKhFjRO7n4?si=E2_D4GxiT6mI4geFicdSkQ) ([Spotify](https://open.spotify.com/track/4qHBvrzFbpUWeFxhdbpar8?si=7534e36c461e4320), [Apple Music](https://music.apple.com/us/artist/marc-teichert/514192491), [Bandcamp](https://marcteichert.bandcamp.com/)).
 With his permission, One Day in August once again provides audio for this quiet place to reflect on your thoughts.